TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/mqtt/_index.md

 {{< figure src="mqtt-integration.png" alt="MQTT connection information" >}}

-You can now click on the **Generate new API key** button in order to generate an API key which can be used to send and receive traffic from MQTT.
+You can now click on the **Generate new API key** button in order to generate an API key which can be used to send and receive traffic from MQTT server.

 {{< figure src="mqtt-key-created.png" alt="MQTT API key created" >}}

-Make sure to copy your API key now, since it will no longer be visible after leaving the page for security reasons.
-You can now login using an MQTT client with the application ID and tenant ID `app1@tenant1` as user name and the newly generated API key as password.
+>**Note:** Make sure to copy your API key now, since it will no longer be visible after leaving the page for security reasons.

+You can now login using an MQTT client with the application ID and tenant ID `app1@tenant1` as a username, and the newly generated API key as password.

 ## MQTT Clients

 There are many MQTT clients available.
-Great clients are `mosquitto_pub` and `mosquitto_sub`, part of [Mosquitto](https://mosquitto.org).
+See [MQTT Clients]({{< ref "/integrations/mqtt-clients" >}}) section for instructions on how the integrate with the most popular ones.

+In the examples below, we use `mosquitto_pub` and `mosquitto_sub` clients.

 ```bash
 # Tip: when using `mosquitto_sub`, pass the `-d` flag to see the topics messages get published on.